OCamlPro/mikino/README.md

 > ```

+# Scripts

+Mikino also has a `script` mode which runs scripts in Rust-flavored SMT-LIB 2.
+The syntax is very similar to that of transition system, check out the demo by running `mikino demo --script demo_script.rs`.

 # Dependencies

-Mikino relies on the following stellar libraries:
+Mikino relies on the following *stellar* libraries:

 - [`either`](https://crates.io/crates/either)
 - [`error-chain`](https://crates.io/crates/error-chain)